awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-targetgroup.md

  `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `LoadBalancerArns`
-A list of Amazon Resource Names \(ARNs\) of the load balancers that route traffic to this target group, such as `[ "arn:aws:elasticloadbalancing:us-west-2:123456789012:loadbalancer/app/my-load-balancer/50dc6c495c0c9188" ]`\.
+A list of Amazon Resource Names \(Arns\) of the load balancers that route traffic to this target group, such as `[ "arn:aws:elasticloadbalancing:us-west-2:123456789012:loadbalancer/app/my-load-balancer/50dc6c495c0c9188" ]`\.

 `TargetGroupFullName`
 The full name of the target group, such as `targetgroup/my-target-group/cbf133c568e0d028`\.